grew-nlp/grew_doc/content/doc/commands.md

 Note that it is always possible to define a Graph Rewriting System with only effective commands following the procedure:

  * a rule with an potential ineffective `add_edge` commands can be replaced by two rules, one with a `without` clause ensuring the absence of the edge and one without the `add_edge` command.
- * a rule with an potential ineffective `del_edge` commands can be replaced by two rules, one with the given edge in the pattern and one without the `del_edge` command.
+ * a rule with an potential ineffective `del_edge` commands can be replaced by two rules, one with the given edge in the request and one without the `del_edge` command.
- * a rule with an potential ineffective `del_feat` commands can be replaced by two rules, one with the feature in the pattern and one without the `del_feat` command.
+ * a rule with an potential ineffective `del_feat` commands can be replaced by two rules, one with the feature in the request and one without the `del_feat` command.
  * a ineffective feature updating can be avoided with a clause `N.f<>v` or a `N.f=v` in a without clause.